apex1302/TrashTesla/README.md

 To connect the CC1101 RF module to the ESP32, follow the detailed hookup guide provided in the TeslaTaunter repository. https://github.com/keldnorman/TeslaTaunter

+Setting up your trash reminder:

+Your trash day will be fetched via an ics file.
+Please edit the code for the ical file fitting you needs.

 Disclaimer: